A very original, dark green chinoiserie Longcase clock with rocking father time. Circa 1720.

 The case is incredibly original in its dark green and gilt, raised chinoiserie.

-The imposing hood retains its original caddy top that is decorated and has two, cast brass, ball finials to the front corners.
+The imposing hood retains its original caddy top that is decorated and has two, gold leafed, ball finials to the front corners.
 This is mounted upon a break-arch Cavetto style moulding with fine decoration to the large concave section.
 Below this is a full and intact blind fret above a break-arch base moulding over the hood door.
 The door has attached tapered pillars with brass capitals and also a lock.
 The sides of the hood have large glazed apertures.
 The truck throat has a large Cavetto moulding and a full-length break-arch locking door with a well-executed raised edge moulding.
 It is profusely decorated in the Oriental style and depicts the Anglo connection due the the East India Trading Company with European ladies in fine dress.
 The trunk edges are also nicely decorated and the sides have the usual floral design.
 The base has a panelled area to the front of an Oriental house and the now reduced plinth has simple floral application.
 All of the decorated panels were originally edge-lined in silver (now faded), this was only carried out on more expensive chinoiserie

 * Little is known about the maker of this clock but other fine examples by him are known.
 I cannot stress enough the originality of the artwork on this fine and imposing piece - I have never seen another one in such well preserved order.
 If you are a collector of chinoiserie work then you will struggle to find a better example, it 'glows' in low light.
+It is a superb example of early English clockmaking at its finest.
+It is truly magnificent and I would go so far as to say, a masterpiece.

 Dimensions: 90" x 20 1/2" x 10 1/4".